International applicants must meet four basic criteria before being accepted and issued an I-20 Form:

 - English language proficiency, and

-- sufficient financial support.
+- sufficient financial support, and

 Applicants for admission whose native language is not English must demonstrate English language proficiency.
 Such proficiency may be demonstrated by submitting an official score report from one of the following standardized tests and meeting the minimum score requirements.
 Students who have completed the equivalent of a baccalaureate or master’s degree at an accredited institution in a native, English-speaking country may be exempt from these standardized testing requirements.